danieleteti/delphimvcframework/README.md

 end.
 ```

+Remember that the files inside the redist folder *must* be in the executable path or in the system path.
+If starting the server whithin the IDE doesn't works, try to run the executable outside the IDE and check the dependencies.
 That's it!
 You have just created your first DelphiMVCFramework.
 Now you have to add a controller to respond to the http request.

 #Sample Controller